keskiju/autocomplete-java/README.md

 You can also alter autocomplete behavior with package settings.

 NOTE:
 * Loading of class members is disabled by default, because current implementation is still unoptimized.
-Enable it if you want to autocomplete method calls.
+Enable it if you need auto complete for method calls.
 But please be patient; autocomplete starts to work once classes have been analyzed and it will take a while, especially for JDK libraries which are loaded last.
 Class loading will be optimized later.
 * Package requires that either JAVA_HOME environment variable is set or java commands are found on path.
 * Refresh doesn't trigger automatically in all cases.
 Try manual refresh if you encounter problems.
 * This package requires compiled classes to function, but it does not compile classes from source.
 Use other tools for compiling.